Elon Musk Unveils Exclusive Photo Of SpaceX’s Crew Dragon Capsule

 The Crew Dragon spacecraft is powered by eight SuperDraco engines and is protected by a Phenolic Impregnated Carbon Ablator-X heat shield, that will ensure the capsule remains unscathed upon re-entering Earth’s atmosphere.

-Earlier this month, Musk announced on Twitter that SpaceX will be shipping the new Crew Dragon capsule to Cape Canaveral in Florida around August for a demonstration test.
+Earlier this month, Musk announced on Twitter that SpaceX will be shipping the new Crew Dragon capsule to Cape Canaveral in Florida in August for a demonstration test.

 The next-generation spacecraft is built to carry astronauts to the International Space Station, as well as other destinations, such as the moon and Mars.
-SpaceX is planning to launch the new Dragon capsule on its first cargo mission to the Red Planet by 2022, while its first crewed mission to Mars is slated for 2024.
+SpaceX is planning to launch the new Dragon capsule on its first cargo mission to the red planet by 2022, while its first crewed mission to Mars is slated for 2024.